 Include metrics that indicate the average duration of interactions, customer satisfaction, and agents’ effectiveness.

-The following is a summary of the metrics.
+The following is a summary of the metrics to be included in the scorecard.

 Metrics | Description | Measurement unit |